macluiggy/url-shortening-api-master-FM/README.md

             .catch(() => alert('Sorry, there was an error, please try again!'));
 ```

- Then I used the then method to put a function in it as a parameter which convert the JSON file in a JavaScript object, then the function showLink() is called, this will show the shortened link to the user, here is the code I used: used:
+ Then I used the then method to put a function in it as a parameter which convert the JSON file in a JavaScript object, then the function showLink() is called, this will show the shortened link to the user, here is the code I used:

 ```js
 let showLink = object => {